The Getty

 Matching the term, parents, and meaning

-Before merging, it must be ascertained that the two records actually represent the same concept.
+Before merging, it must be ascertained that the two records actually represent exactly the same concept.
 The AAT concepts to be merged must contain a term that is the same, and they must have the same definition and scope as described in the Scope (Descriptive) Note.

 • Caveat re. merging: If in doubt, do NOT merge the records!